medusajs/medusa/docs/content/storefront/roadmap.md

 ---
-description: 'Learn about the different resources you need and the general steps to take while building your custom storefront that's connected to your Medusa backend.'
+description: 'Learn about the different resources you need and the general steps to take while building your custom storefront that is connected to your Medusa backend.'
 ---

 # Build Your Own Storefront Roadmap